 Implied Status

-If IRCC receives your renewal application BEFORE your current work permit expires, you have implied status.
-Under implied status, you may continue working under the same conditions pending a determination of your application for renewal, as long as you remain in Canada.
+If IRCC receives your renewal application BEFORE your current work permit expires, you have maintained status during processing (called previously implied status).
+Under the maintained status during processing, you may continue working under the same conditions pending a determination of your application for renewal, as long as you remain in Canada.

 Upcoming events